sarisssa/test-api/instructions.md

 - `apps/ws-gateway`: Serverless service with a WebSocket API (`$connect/$disconnect/$default`) and a DynamoDB table to store connections.
 - `packages/wage-shared/src/aws/apigw-management.ts`: a helper ECS can use to send messages to clients via the API Gateway Management API.

+API changes for research data:
+- Replaced the research WebSocket with a simple polling endpoint in the API.
+- New route `GET /assets/:symbol/price` returns `{ ticker, price, lastUpdated }` from DynamoDB and increments a `researchCount` counter.
+- Removed research WS route and subscription manager; the API no longer registers `@fastify/websocket` routes.

 What this gives us:
 - Reliable sockets during ECS deploys and scaling.
 - A canonical place (DynamoDB) to map users ↔ connections.